amannarayanshukla/ebook/readme.md

 Simply.Scheme.pdf
-Stephen Prata-C Primer Plus, 6th Edition-Addison-Wesley (2013).pdf Stephen Prata-C++ Primer Plus-Addison Wesley (2011).pdf The development of Chez Scheme.pdf
+Stephen Prata-C Primer Plus, 6th Edition-Addison-Wesley (2013).pdf Stephen Prata-C++ Primer Plus-Addison Wesley (2011).pdf The C Programming Language 2E.pdf
+The Design And Evolution Of Cpp.pdf
+The development of Chez Scheme.pdf
 The Evolution of Lua.pdf
 The Seasoned Schemer.pdf